Start using Cloud Monitoring

-There is a short video, "Custom Dashboards," that will get you started with dashboards and charts.
+The short video, "Custom Dashboards", will get you started with dashboards and charts.

 You can display the metrics collected by Cloud Monitoring in your own charts and dashboards.
 A dashboard is a screen that can include one or more charts.
 Here is a custom dashboard with one chart displaying the volume of network traffic coming into a Compute Engine VM instance: